 Sellers can distribute their goods to consumers on the Etsy platform in an online Etsy shop.
 The shop is free to create and maintain.
 Listing an item costs twenty cents each.
 Sellers incur a 3.5 percent fee on the selling price and a standard payment processing fee of 3 percent plus 25 cents.

 With a community of 20 million members, Etsy offers sellers easy access to a global audience.
 It also grants sellers tools for marketing, promotion and order fulfillment.

 You can even create a custom website that links with your existing Etsy shop.
-This makes managing inventory and fulfilling orders easier than ever before.
+This arrangement makes managing inventory and fulfilling orders easier than ever before.

 Before creating an Etsy shop, read Etsy’s policy on allowable items to avoid listing prohibited goods.
 Then, create a free Etsy account and fill out your public profile and bio.